 You can enter the United States up to 30 days before the program start date indicated on your DS-2019 form.
-Also, you have a grace period that allows you to stay in the U.S. for up to 30 days from the program end date on your DS-2019 form before departing the U.S. Your visa permits you to travel to a U.S. Port of Entry.
+Also, you have a grace period that allows you to stay in the U.S. for up to 30 days from the program end date on your DS-2019 form before departing the U.S. Note that any time after you enter the U.S. with your DS-2019 issued by GMU until your final departure, your objective is to participate on the GMU exchange program.
+Recreational travel around the U.S. and preparing for your program and preparing for your departure from your GMU program would be the only appropriate activities before and after your program.
+Please consult with an OIPS J-1 advisor if you have any questions.

+Your visa permits you to travel to a U.S. Port of Entry.
 For most travelers, this is an international airport in the U.S. where you present yourself to the Customs and Border Protection (CBP) officer after disembarking from your flight.
 You will present certain documents and may be asked to show supporting documents.
 Be prepared, honest, polite, and confident when presenting yourself to CBP officials.